Frequently Asked Questions

 Q1.
 My ancestor died in a pit accident but is not listed on the site.
 Where can I find more information on this death, including the name of the pit?

 The first step in researching a death is to locate the death certificate.
-Certificates from 1855 to 1957 are available on line at Scotlandspeople.
-This is a pay-per-view site but the cost is reasonable.
+Post-1855 death certificates are available to download on line at Scotlandspeople - please note full certificate are available only for deaths more than 50 years ago.
+The site is pay-per-view but the cost is very reasonable.
 If the death occurred in hospital, then details of the pit may not be given, but these may be included in the Register of Corrected Entries so please check if this is available.
 Scotlandspeople have extensive help pages to assist in your search, or you can ask for help from a Scottish genealogy forum (see our General Links).
-Once you have the death date, you can add the name to this website by completing a Mining Fatality form.

 Q2.
 Why is my ancestors death not recorded on the site?

 There are a lot of mistakes and omissions in the official lists of accidents covering 1852 to 1914.
 Accidents in mines were very common and it is likely that many of them simply went unreported.
 It is always worth checking the entries for the whole year as frequently the wrong date is given.
 It is also possible that due to either timing or circumstances your ancestors death was not considered to be an accident at work.
-After 1914, names were not recorded in the official reports.
-We are gradually compiling lists for these years, mainly from newspaper reports, and would be very grateful for any details of deaths we do not have listed.
-A Mining Fatality form is available for mining fatalities.
+Outside the years 1852 to 1914, names were not recorded in published reports.
+We are gradually compiling lists for these years, mainly from newspaper reports and listings of fatal accident inquiries.
+Please bear in mind that the name listed may not represent the usual spelling your ancestor used.

 Useful clues may be gained from the names of miners rows as these were often linked to the company who owned them.
 You may find useful information in our sections on Housing.
 However, please remember that collieries could change owners.
 Please also see Q3 for information on where to find company records.

 Q5.
-My ancestor lived/worked at xxxxx.
-Do you have any pictures?
+Do you have any pictures of the place where my ancestor lived or worked?
 How can I find out more about this area as it is not listed on your site?

 Unfortunately we don't have access to any databases of pictures.
 If you're looking to locate a picture of a specific location then local libraries and archives are a good place to start.
 Details can usually be found on the relevant council website.
 Another good source of information can be SCRAN.
 It may also be worth contacting the Scottish Mining Museum.